Mini Hatch: Design

 Though the Mk II has a familiar look, every panel on the new car was changed from the previous model.
 New pedestrian impact safety requirements lead to an overall length increase by 60 mm and the bonnet raised, to create more space for the front end to yield in case of impact.
 Also, the indicators were moved up, integrated in the headlight units.
 The headlight units are now fixed inside the front quarter panels, rather than being integrated with the previous clamshell bonnet, so that they are no longer raised up with the opening bonnet.
 This was necessitated by United States law, requiring all essential lighting to henceforth be mounted to fixed, non-movable parts of a vehicle.

 The car has a restyled grille and larger rear light clusters.
 The Cooper S retains the bonnet scoop in order to keep an association with the outgoing model – although the relocation of the intercooler to the front of the engine means that the scoop is now purely decorative.
 In addition, the Cooper S no longer has the battery located under the boot floor, instead being found in the more conventional location under the bonnet.
 The C-pillars are no longer encased in glass and have been shaped to improve aerodynamics and to reduce the tendency for dirt to accumulate on the back of the car.
 Much criticised for the lack of rear legroom, Mini added more space for rear passengers by creating sculpted cut-outs in the rear of the front seats.
 An engine start button replaces the conventional ignition key and, with the optional 'Comfort Access', the car may be unlocked with a button on the door handle when the key is brought close to the car.

+In August 2010, for the 2011 model year, the Mini Hatch was given what Mini called a "Life Cycle Impulse" (LCI) - better known as a facelift.
+The front bumper and foglights were redesigned for improved pedestrian protection, while the side marker lights and rear bumper were also redesigned.
+The taillights were also updated, with concentric rings.
+The interior was marked by some material upgrades, with an aim for a softer, less brittle feel.